tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * The cloud is a core concept for FinTech professionals, but might be seen as complex and nebulous for some students.
 It's important to highlight how companies like Amazon Web Services have reduced the technological complexity behind the cloud by offering user-friendly interfaces that allow the deployment of a machine learning model with few lines of code and some mouse clicks.

-* Because the homework demo is presented today (Day 1), get familiar with the homework's solutions before class.
+* Because the homework demo is being presented today (Day 1), get familiar with the homework's solutions before class.

 * Be sure to set the pace for the class.
 Encourage students to work with partners, and remind them to attend office hours if they feel lost or stuck.